 Senators elected as minor-party candidates.
 It is likely that

-most of these will lose their seats.
+many of these will lose their seats.

 The table below shows the votes cast in the 2016 Senate election expressed as quotas for a half Senate